Ahlzen/Hikemap/README.md

 * National Land Cover Tree Canopy Data - tree coverage
 * OSM Water Polygons - aids ocean rendering

-A script, `get_data`, contains functions to download and pre-process this data.
-You can download and process all required data (except OSM) like so:
+Run the `get_data` script to download above data files for the configured area.
+The `process_data` script will perform the necessary reprojection, image processing and generation/import of vector features.
+Make sure you have plenty of disk space.

 ```
-source get_data
+get_data
-get_all_data
+process_data
 ```

-This may take a while, both the download and processing.
-Make sure you have plenty of disk space.

 #### OSM Data Import ####